githalt/githalt/README.md

 - 🏦 I'm a computing student who specializes in hardware and software.
 - 🤔 I am fluent in using the ```Java``` & ```Kotlin``` Language.
 - 💬 Feel free to contact me on any of my social platforms!
+- 🕚 I working on the development world 3 years ago
+- 💵 I have a lot of vouchers about my last customers

 ---
 ### 🤓 Software I can use: